BOKD-189/peanux_ggj2020/readme.md

 ## Getting Blog Index and Token

-To get your blog index value, open Notion and Navigate to the Notion page with the table you created abov
+To get your blog index value, open Notion and Navigate to the Notion page with the table you created above.
+While on this page you should be able to get the page id from either:

+- the URL, if the URL of your page is https://www.notion.so/Blog-S5qv